lucievomelova/FairMinesweeper/README.md

 *Leaderboard* in the menu and then selecting wanted difficulty.

 # Technical details
 This application is written in C#, in WPF.
-The game is stored as an array of cells.
+The game field is stored as an array of cells.
-ONce the game starts, a game field is generated, where each cell is either a number (0-8), or a mine.
+Once the game starts, a game field is generated, where each cell is either a number (0-8), or a mine.

 ## MainWindow class
 This class represents the main game window.
 It contains methods for game start, game end, mouse events (either for cells or new game button) and functionalities for when game starts or ends.
-It is split into many files - `MainWindow.cs` and all files in `UI` directory.
+It is split into many files - `MainWindow.cs` and all files in the `UI` directory.

 ## Game.cs